rundsk/dsk/README.md

 # Architecture

-Architecture-wise dsk is split into a backend and frontend.
+Architecture-wise DSK is split into a backend and frontend.
 The backend implemented in Go takes care of understanding the definitions tree and provides a REST API for the frontend, usually implemented in JavaScript.